Gandhi-logo

 Mahatma Gandhi - A unique musician

-- Dr. Namrata Mishra*
+- By Dr. Namrata Mishra*

-We all know him as 'Mahatma', a Seeker after truth and a humble explorer of the science of non-violence, as a saint, a barrister, a freedom fighter and of course, a divine soul having larger concerns for society, country and indeed, humanity.
+We all know him as 'Mahatma', a seeker after truth and a humble explorer of the science of non-violence, as a saint, a barrister, a freedom fighter and of course, a divine soul having larger concerns for society, country and indeed, humanity.
 With globalization penetrating every sphere of life, Gandhi has become a global icon.
 Gandhi wrote a lot on the specific issues and problems he encountered.
 There is no department of life, which he left untouched.
 He was a thinker, synthesizer, creative genius, and Karmayogi in the true sense of the terms.
 Very few people know that Gandhi was extremely fond of Music and arts.
 Most of us have been all along under the impression that he was against all arts such as music.
 In fact, he was a great lover of music, though his philosophy of music was different.
-In his own words -
+In his own words:

-“Music does not proceed from the throat alone.
 There is music of mind, of the senses and of the heart.

 Someone once asked the Mahatma“Mahatmaji don’t you have any liking for music?”